AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

         f(box, mf1[mfi], mf2[mfi]);
     }

-A tile box and two :cpp:`FArrayBox`\ es are passed to a C++ kernel function.
-In the function, :cpp:`amrex::length` is called to calculate and store the three-dimensional length of the loops. :cpp:`amrex::lbound` is called to get the lower end of the :cpp:`Box`.
+A :cpp:`Box` and two :cpp:`FArrayBox`\ es are passed to a C++ kernel function.
+In the function, :cpp:`amrex::length` is called to calculate and store the three-dimensional length of the loops based on the size of ``bx``. :cpp:`amrex::lbound` is called to get the lower bound of the :cpp:`Box`.
 Both functions' return type is :cpp:`amrex::Dim3`, a Plain Old Data type containing three integers.
 The result of :cpp:`amrex::lbound` is then passed to :cpp:`FArrayBox::view` to create a :cpp:`FabView<FArrayBox>` that can be used to access the data.

-:cpp:`FabView<FArrayBox>` is an AMReX class that contains a pointer to the underlying data as well as a :cpp:`operator()` that translates the three dimensional coordinates to the appropriate location in the one-dimensional arry.
+:cpp:`FabView<FArrayBox>` is an AMReX class that contains a pointer to the appropriate place in the global :cpp:`FArrayBox` as well as an :cpp:`operator()` that translates the three dimensional coordinates to the appropriate location in the one-dimensional array.
+It also translates between the global domain contained in the :cpp:`FArrayBox` and the local work space defined by the :cpp:`lo` array.

-operator().

-One and two dimensional version is identical.
-If using multiple boxes.

-Note that the view is shifted such that index 0 points to the lower end of the :cpp:`Box`.
-To obtain the global index, the values needs to shifted back using the appropriate :cpp:`lo` In the case of the example above, the global indices are: ``(i+lo.x, j+lo.y, k+lo.z)``.

 We put ``AMREX_PRAGMA_SIMD`` macro above the innermost loop to notify the compiler that it is safe to vectorize the loop.
 This should be done